enzo-project/enzo-dev/doc/manual/source/parameters/radiation.rst

     hypre-yes``.
 Note that if FLD is turned on, it will force ``RadiativeCooling = 0``, ``GadgetEquilibriumCooling = 0``, and ``RadiationFieldType = 0`` to prevent conflicts.
 Default: 0.
+    IMPORTANT: Set ``RadiativeTransfer = 0`` to avoid conflicts with the ray tracing solver above.
 ``ImplicitProblem`` (external)
     Set to 1 to turn on the implicit FLD solver, or 3 to turn on the split FLD solver.
 Default: 0.